 Born and raised in Russia, and having lived in 6 countries, my travels bring unique storytelling to all of my work.
-I’ve lived in St. Petersburg, Boston, Montreal, Miami, Paris, Amsterdam, Sydney, New York, & most currently, Los Angeles.
+I’ve lived in St. Petersburg, Boston, Montreal, Miami, Paris, Amsterdam, Sydney, Los Angeles, and most currently, New York.
 In each place, I’ve been fascinated with the city, the culture, and the people who create it.

 When Alaska calls, you go, even if it's just for 48 hours.

 On our way to Yosemite, we got a call saying our Airbnb was no longer available.
 "Wildfire Evacuation".
 (Noone was hurt)

 Ah, the city of love.
 And homeless men feeding pigeons.
 Paris is way more interesting if you can manage to look beyond it's clichés.

 To my own surprise, I spent a year living in, and actually enjoying, South Beach.
 It's not just palm trees, scantily clad women, and neon signs, after all.

 Oh Hanoi.
 A bustling oasis for anyone who appreciates people watching, and the nuanced beauty of everyday humans doing everyday human things.

 Beyond the jazz music and obvious tourism is a wonderful place full of the kind of real joy only struggle can bring.

 While most people would be put off by Canada’s harsh winters, being born in Russia gave me a love of snow and winter that very few people in this world ever acquire.
 Canada will always have my heart.